ruuda/musium/docs/api.md

 ### `PUT` /api/queue/:track_id
 Enqueue the track with the given id.

+### `DELETE` /api/queue/:queue_id
+Remove a single queued track from the queue.
+Note, this takes the queue id of the particular enqueuement, not the track id.

 ### `POST` /api/queue/shuffle
 Shuffle the queue.
 Returns the new queue.